(Delhi, Varanasi, Khajuraho, Agra, Jaipur, Udaipur, Mumbai, Goa, Cochin, Kumarakom, Thekkady, Madurai, Chennai)

 Enjoy time at leisure to explore at your own pace, or relax at your hotel.

 Enjoy your flight from Goa to Cochin via Mumbai.
-Approximate travel time 5 hours.
+The approximate travel time is five hours.

 A transfer with private vehicle, driver and English-speaking assistant between the airport and Cochin is provided.

 Your guide will pick you up from your accommodation for your private tour of Cochin.
 The first stop is the Paradesi Synagogue.
 Built in 1568, it is the oldest synagogue in the Commonwealth of Nations.
 The synagogue is magnificently decorated with Chinese tiles and Belgian chandeliers.
 Giant scrolls of the Old Testament can be found here.
 Take a short boat ride to Bolghatty where you find the Dutch Palace offering a fantastic view of the city.
 This palace is notable for some of the best mythological murals in India, particularly in the bed chambers.
 In that room one can see the entire story of Ramayana on the walls.
 The palace also contains rare examples of traditional Kerala flooring, which look like polished black marble but are actually a mixture of burned coconut shells, charcoal, lime, plant juices and egg whites.

 Meet your driver for a private transfer to Kumarakom.

 Enjoy a tour of the Kumarakom bird sanctuary.
 Spread across 14 acres the sanctuary is a favorite haunt of migratory birds and an ornithologist's paradise.
 Observe egrets, darters, herons, teal, waterfowl, cuckoo, wild duck and migratory birds like the Siberian storks that live here.
 The best way to watch the birds is on a boat trip along the islands.